Gur0v/zeptofetch-u/README.md

 ## What is this?

 zeptofetch-u is a speed-focused variant of zeptofetch.
-It trades zeptofetch's robustness and feature coverage for the absolute lowest possible runtime — no process tree walking, no caching, no detection logic.
+It trades robustness and feature coverage for the absolute lowest possible runtime — no process tree walking, no caching, no detection logic.
 If you want the full experience, use [zeptofetch](https://github.com/Gur0v/zeptofetch).
 If you want it *fast*, use this.

-**4.77x faster. ~100 lines.
+**4.87× faster. ~100 lines.
 Zero compromises on what it does do.**

 ## Benchmarks